tyfon7/UIFixes/README.md

 #### Inventory

--   ✨ Modify equipped weapons
+-   Modify equipped weapons
 -   Rebind Home/End, PageUp/PageDown to work like you would expect
 -   Customizable mouse scrolling speed
 -   Moving stacks into containers always moves entire stack
 -   Items made stackable by other mods follow normal stacking behavior
--   Allow found in raid money and ammo automatically stack with non-found-in-raid items
+-   Allow found in raid ~~money~~ and ammo automatically stack with non-found-in-raid items
 -   Synchronize stash scroll position everywhere your stash is visible
 -   Insure and repair items directly from the context menu
 -   Load ammo via context menu _in raid_
 -   Load ammo preset will pull ammo from inventory, not just stash
 -   Multi-grid vest and backpack grids reordered to be left to right, top to bottom
+-   ✨ Vests and backpacks are taggable
 -   Sorting will stack and combine stacks of items
--   Shift-clicking sort will only sort loose items, leaving containers in place
--   ✨ Open->All context flyout that will recursively open nested containers to get at that innermost bag
+-   Open->All context flyout that will recursively open nested containers to get at that innermost bag
--   ✨ Add/Remove from wishlist everywhere
+-   ~~Add/Remove from wishlist everywhere~~
--   ✨ Improve modding/preset dropdown usability
+-   Improve modding/preset dropdown usability

 #### Inspect windows

 -   Show the total stats (including sub-mods) when inspecting mods (optional, toggleable _in_ the inspect pane with a new button)
 -   See stats change as you add/remove mods, with color-coded deltas
--   ✨ Highlight empty slots when you drag items that can be attached there
+-   Highlight empty slots when you drag items that can be attached there
 -   Remember last window size when you change it, with restore button to resize to default
 -   Move left and move right buttons + keybinds to quickly snap inspect windows to the left or right half of the screen, for easy comparisons
 -   Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)